 The design belongs to Ventura Rodriguez, who through a baroque with Italian influence conception created an area where the Virgin is the center of the chapel.
 Inside the Holy Chapel, you can find the “Camarin” of the Virgin.
 Inside this “camarin” is the image of the Virgin over the Holy Column.
 The set is finish with great pictures of the painter Antonio Gonzalez.

 In order to receive the virgin´s blessing, the “infanticos” (word used to name the altar boys of El Pilar) place under her cloak thousands of babies every year.

 The Pilar Museum, inside the basilica, keeps an excellent representation of the religious art.
-There you can find magnificent pieces donated to the Virgin by the kings, members of the noble society, religious fraternities… here, you will also find a selection of the best cloaks that the image of the virgin wears every day.
+There you can find magnificent pieces donated to the Virgin by the kings, members of the noble society, religious fraternities… here, you will also find a selection of the best cloaks that the image of the virgin wears every day (nowadays is closed).

 The Holy Image

 The image of Virgin Mary on a column is a golden wood carving statue from the 14th century.
 It represents Virgin Mary as Queen and Mother.
 The image is set on top of a column covered in silver of veined marble (67 inches tall a diameter of 9.5 inches).
 The “pillarists” (faithful to this image) claim that the pillar has never changed its location since the date that the tradition sets the arrival of Virgin Mary.

 The Virgin of the Pilar, patron saint of the Hispanic people, was one of the first five images to receive the canonical coronation in Spain.